ben-web/NC-News-Front-End/README.md

 * React Routing
 * ==Some other stuff==

 This project is built in React.js, and interacts with the backend API published at: [ben-web-nc-news.herokuapp.com](https://ben-web-nc-news.herokuapp.com/).
+The backend repository is explained at [github.com/ben-web/BE2-northcoders-news](https://github.com/ben-web/BE2-northcoders-news).

 A working example of this API is available at [ben-web-nc-news-fe.herokuapp.com](https://ben-web-nc-news-fe.herokuapp.com/).